Written by Yoppie

-Your immune system put simply, works to fight off infection.
+Your immune system, put simply, works to fight off infection.
 It can also, on occasion, work against you, causing chronic diseases like rheumatoid arthritis and type 1 diabetes.
 When you eat healthy food and stay active, you are strengthening your immune system, making it more able to fight off infection.
 When you eat junk food and stay stressed for long periods of time, you are weakening it, and therefore making infection more likely.

 So depending on where you are in your menstrual cycle, and what hormones are working hardest, research does show that at certain times you may have an increased chance of being susceptible to catching illnesses.
 Wild, huh!

-During the follicular phase of your menstrual cycle (usually starting from the first day of the period until ovulation), your estrogen levels are rising, so you will probably have higher levels of antibodies making you less susceptible to infection.
-If you suffer with a chronic condition, this rise in estrogen does not automatically mean you will be feeling your best, as it is sometimes found to worsen any pre-existing conditions.
+During the follicular phase of your menstrual cycle (usually starting from the first day of the period until ovulation), your oestrogen levels are rising, so you will probably have higher levels of antibodies making you less susceptible to infection.
+If you suffer with a chronic condition, this rise in oestrogen does not automatically mean you will be feeling your best, as it is sometimes found to worsen any pre-existing conditions.
 Unfortunately, it's a win-lose scenario here!

 During the luteal phase of your cycle (after ovulation), the immune system is suppressed and much less likely to react to any invading illnesses.
 As mentioned above, this is due to rising levels of progesterone, as well as changes in testosterone levels.
 This time, those with chronic illnesses may find their symptoms improve during the luteal phase, depending on the disease.

-And finally, during the menstruation part of your period, and in the days leading up to this, estrogen levels remain low.
+And finally, during the menstruation part of your period, and in the days leading up to this, oestrogen levels remain low.
 Strangely, menstruation itself (rather than hormones) is often associated with an increase in inflammation, though it is not clear why.
 People with chronic issues may experience worse symptoms again, as inflammatory responses return to normal.

 Got questions about your period and how it might affect your health?
 Head on over to our private Facebook group or drop us a note on Insta @itsyoppie.
 Don't forget that our personalised period box can get organic tampons, PMS supplements and more delivered easily and regularly through your letterbox, so that's one less thing to worry about if you're not in a position to get to the shops.